Europe Travel Guide: Top Cities, Routes, and Tips

 Gödöllő Castle

 The magnificent Gödöllő Castle was initially built in the 18th century as the residence of an aristocratic Hungarian family.
-When the last member of the family died in the middle of the 19th century, the palace was bought by royals.
+When the last member of the family died in the middle of the 19th century, the palace was bought by the royals.
 Franz Joseph I (the ruler of Austria-Hungary) and his wife Elisabeth (also known as Sisi) spent every summer in this palace.

 Croatia